HL7/fhir-shorthand/input/pagecontent/reference.md

 * `Usage: #definition` means the instance is a conformance item that is an instance of a resource such as a search parameter, operation definition, or questionnaire.
 These items will be presented on their own IG page.
 * `Usage: #inline` means the instance should not be instantiated as an independent resource, but can appear as part of another instance (for example, in any [DomainResource](https://www.hl7.org/fhir/domainresource.html) in the `contained` array, or in a [Bundle](https://www.hl7.org/fhir/bundle.html) in the `entry.resource` array.

-Instances inherit values from their SD (i.e. assigned codes, extensions) if those values are required.
+Instances inherit values from their StructureDefinition (i.e. assigned codes, extensions) if those values are required.
 Assignment rules are used to set additional values.

 Rules types that apply to Instances are: [Assignment](#assignment-rules), [Insert](#insert-rules), and [Path](#path-rules).
 No other rule types are allowed.